micaelaneus/strength-as-ccoty/journal-the-chariot-rides-on.md

 *Places of effort and over-coming; obstructed energies or desires; momentum and inertia.*

-Take a deep breath and remember points when exasperation, rage, or protective apathy took over.
+Take a deep breath and remember points in the year when exasperation, rage, or protective apathy took over.
 Track numbing or dissociative methods, plus the ruts and re-runs you fell into over the year.

 1. What crushed me?
 How do I feel about how I took care of myself after?